 Due to the Company's continuing involvement in the management, for a fee, of 280 Park Avenue and 5 Times Square through agreements with the buyers and other financial obligations to the buyers, 280 Park Avenue and 5 Times Square have not been categorized as discontinued operations in the accompanying Consolidated Statements of Operations.
-As a result, the gains on sales related to 5 Times Square and 280 Park Avenue have been reflected under the caption "Gains on sales of real estate" in the Consolidated Statements of Operations.
+As a result, the gains on sales related to 5 Times Square and 280 Park Avenue have been reflected under the caption "Gains on sales of real estate, net of minority interest," in the Consolidated Statements of Operations.
 The Company has presented the other properties listed above as discontinued operations in its Consolidated Statements of Operations for the three months ended March 31, 2007 and 2006, as applicable.

-The following table summarizes income from discontinued operations and the related realized gains on sales of real estate from discontinued operations for the three months ended March 31, 2007 and 2006 (in thousands):
+The following table summarizes income from discontinued operations (net of minority interest) and the related realized gains on sales of real estate from discontinued operations (net of minority interest) for the three months ended March 31, 2007 and 2006 (in thousands):

-For the three mo March 3

-2007 2006

-Total revenue \$ 9,174 \$ 8,554

-Real estate operating expenses (7,062) (6,976)

-Depreciation and amortization (608) (842)

-Income from discontinued operations \$ 1,504 \$ 736

-Realized gains on sales of real estate \$ 194,269 \$ -
+For the three months ended March 31, ıded 2007 2006 Total revenue \$ 9,174 \$ 8,554 Real estate operating expenses (7,062) (6,976) Depreciation and amortization (608) (842) Minority interest in Operating Partnership (224) (117) Income from discontinued operations (net of minority interest) \$ 1,280 \$ 619 Realized gains on sales of real estate \$ 190,794 \$ Minority interest in Operating Partnership (28,946) Realized gains on sales of real estate (net of minority interest) \$ 161,848 \$

 The Company's application of SFAS No. 144 results in the presentation of the net operating results of these qualifying properties sold or held for sale during 2007 as income from discontinued operations.
-The application of SFAS No. 144 does not have an impact on net income available to common unitholders.
+The application of SFAS No. 144 does not have an impact on net income available to common shareholders.
 SFAS No. 144 only impacts the presentation of these properties within the Consolidated Statements of Operations.

-13. Earnings Per Common Unit
+12. Earnings Per Share